Telov/Extenject/README.md

 If you are Mathijs Bakker and want to pay some kind of attention (possibly want me to close this repo), please write something in zenject-extenject channel of InfallibleCode server in Discord, I often read it.

 This extension for Zenject allows you to decorate your installers when creating all the objects yourself without relying on Zenject assembling objects instead of you.
-The decoration I introduced is well suited to be used together with Unity's prefab system.
+The decoration I introduced is well suited to be used together with Unity's prefab system and is created with prefab system in mind.

 Changes to Zenject:
 1. Added CompositeInstaller in MonoBehaviour and ScriptableObject variants, also they bind their inner installers to the used container.
-2. In the dafult Zenject contexts "foreach" through all the installers, first injecting them and then calling InstallBindings() on them.
+2. In the default Zenject contexts "foreach" through all the installers, first injecting them and then calling InstallBindings() on them.
 In my variant of Zenject there are a few "foreach"es, first of which binds all the installers to the used container (just like the composite installer in my variant does), in second one they get .Inject-ed and then have their .DecorateProperties() called, in the third one they have their .InstallBindings() cllaed.
 3. Added virtual void DecorateBinding() {} to all the installer types, removed throwing exception in the default implementation of .InstallBindings() of MonoInstallers.
 4. Added DecorationProperty<T> which is the class you will decorate to extend behaviour of your installers.